The Kapil Sharma Show: Controversy

 On 31 August 2017, the spokesperson of Sony Entertainment Television announced that Kapil Sharma and the channel have mutually agreed to give the show a short break as the shooting of several episodes had to be cancelled in the past few days due to Sharma's poor health.
 The show started losing TRP post Sharma's mid-air altercation with co-star Sunil Grover.
 After that, his health started deteriorating which made him skip the show for a couple of episodes.
 After the controversy, Grover left the show along with Chandan Prabhakar, Ali Asgar and some other cast members.
 Prabhakar returned to the show along with Bharti Singh appearing in recurring episodes.
 The show went off air in 2017.
 The second season took to the telecast in December 2018.
 Singh and Krushna Abhishek joined the show as new cast.

 The show was also in controversy when film director Vivek Agnihotri said that the star cast of his movie The Kashmir Files was not invited to the show because the film does not have a commercial star cast.
-Later, film actor Anupam Kher denied allegations of Vivek Agnihotri.
+Later, film actor Anupam Kher, who starred in the film, denied allegations of Vivek Agnihotri.